Niseko - Things to Do in Niseko in July

 Best Activities in July

-Shiribetsu River Rafting
+Shiribetsu River rafting and kayaking

 July Events & Festivals